How does this medication work? What will it do for me?

 Heart problems: This medication may worsen symptoms of heart disease.
 If you have heart disease such as angina, congestive heart failure, or arrhythmia, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.
 Contact your doctor as soon as possible if you develop symptoms of heart problems such as shortness of breath, chest pain, rapid heartbeat, or swollen ankles.

-Kidney failure: If you have kidney failure, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.
+Kidney failure: Interferon beta-1a may cause decreased kidney function.
+If you have kidney disease, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

 Liver damage: This medication may cause severe liver damage.
 Although rare, this side effect can be very serious.
 If you have a history of poor liver function, alcohol abuse, or active liver disease, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.
 Your doctor will test your liver function regularly while you are taking this medication.
 Contact your doctor as soon as possible if you notice any of the signs of liver damage including yellow eyes or skin, easy bruising of the skin, nausea and vomiting, itching, or abdominal pain.